Ryu0118/swiftui-simplex-architecture/README.md

     }
 }
 ```
-Actions used in the View are defined using an enum called `ViewAction`.
-For actions that you'd like to keep private and are used exclusively within the `Reducer`, utilize the `ReducerAction`.
+Events from the View are defined using ViewAction.
+Actions that should be kept private or used only in the Reducer should use ReducerAction.

 ### ReducerAction